-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the basic position of the clutch lever. (p.
-86) - Adjust the basic position of the hand brake lever. ( p.
-90) - Adjust the basic position of the foot brake lever. ◄ (p.
-96) - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
-Try also to ride as slowly as possible and in a standing position to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. ( p.
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - adjust the basic position of clutch lever. ( p.
+93) - Adjust the basic position of the hand brake lever. ( p.
+97) - Adjust the basic position of the foot brake lever. ◄ (▼ p.
+106) - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
+Try also to ride as slowly as possible and in a standing position to get a better feeling for the motorcycle. - Do not make any trips that exceed your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (♥ p.
 43)